 Call 211 from any phone for free if you are seeking food, shelter, clothing, or other immediate needs.
 The Washington Information Network’s team of specially trained volunteers is available 24 hours a day, 7 days a week.
 They can locate shelters in your area with openings and refer you to food banks, free clothing, social workers, and much more.
 You can also access Washington Information Network 211 referrals online.

-Jubilee’s Learning & Opportunity Center offers free courses for women earning less than $21,048 per year who want to develop skills in technology, communications, money management, and employment preparation.
+Jubilee’s Learning & Opportunity Center offers free courses for low-income women who want to develop skills in technology, communications, money management, and employment preparation.
 All courses are held at our main facility in a safe and supportive learning environment with laptop computers provided.
 To learn more:

 Core Class Series: